ielomariala/Hex-Game/README.md

 # HEX PROJECT

+## This is not Final Version of project

 **HEX PROJECT** is a programming project designed by Mr. David RENAULT, conducted by all first year informatics engineering students of ENSEIRB-MATMECA in the 2019/2020 scholar year.

 Briefly, students are divided to 4 students' groups.
 The goal is to have us work together and think outside the box and write a highly robust code using all of the knowledge and assets we learned through out this semester.